antoinejeannot/graham/output/essays/177_October_2005_Ideas_for_Startups.md

 knows that if you tried this you'd be able to make *something* useful.
 Maybe what you'd end up with wouldn't even be a spreadsheet.
-Maybe it would be some kind of new spreasheet\-like collaboration tool that doesn't even have a name yet.
+Maybe it would be some kind of new spreadsheet\-like collaboration tool that doesn't even have a name yet.
 You wouldn't have thought of something like that except by implementing your way toward it.